NathanACO/metaJAM/README.md

 <img src="https://github.com/NathanACO/metaJAM/blob/main/metaJAM_logo.png" width="200" />

-# metaJAM v1.0.1
+# metaJAM v1.1.1

 Metagenomic Pipeline for ancient DNA analysis performed at the Centre for Palaeogenetics, Stockholm University.

 This pipeline performs processing and analysis of metagenomic data, starting from paired-end fastq files or any intermediate files used in the pipeline if not the entire workflow is desired to run.

-> [!CAUTION]
-> Ongoing fixes for the MMSeqs2 part - It won't work if you run it

 > [!NOTE]
-> Further developments will be included in metaJAM v1.0.2 soon:
+> Further developments will be included in metaJAM v1.2.1 (Release 03.02.2026):
 > - Conversion of the pipeline into Nextflow to ensure compatability across different HPC clusters
+> - Extra module to mask databases based on microbial content
+> And in metaJAM v1.2.2 in early March:
 > - Addition of leeHom as an alternative choice to fastp
-> - Addition of parameters to define in fastp, sga, prinseq and bamdam
-> - Different features to chose to concatenate diverse plant database or run specific databases iteratively
 > - Choice of the mapping strategy by iteration or not
-> - Extra module to mask databases of undesired regions will be added in the future

 ## Overview of the pipeline
 ![alt text](https://github.com/NathanACO/metaJAM/blob/main/metaJAM_diagram.png)